La Sportiva Trango Tech GTX

 At a listed 2 pounds 2.8 ounces for a women’s pair (my size 40s clocked in slightly heavier at 2 pounds 7.6 ounces), the Trango Tech GTX is impressively light for a boot that can handle steep snow and even ice.
 Put simply, the ability to shave ounces off of your kit is essential when you have to carry your boots while climbing (think up-and-over routes or those with snow travel high up).
 While rock climbing in the Alaska Range, I often toted the Trango Tech on my climbing harness and barely noticed the bulk or weight.
 In my opinion, this lack of heft is well worth the tradeoffs in stability and durability (more on this below).

 Compared to other boots in La Sportiva’s extensive mountain-ready lineup, the Trango Tech GTX predictably falls between dedicated hiking and mountaineering boots.
-The TX4 (approach shoe) weighs 1 pound 4.8 ounces per pair, the TRK GTX (hiking boot) clocks in at 2 pounds 0.3 ounces, and the Trango Cube GTX (lightweight mountaineering boot) is 2 pounds 12 ounces.
+For reference, the TX4 approach shoe weighs 1 pound 4.8 ounces per pair, while the Trango Cube GTX (lightweight mountaineering boot) is 2 pounds 12 ounces.
 Outside of La Sportiva offerings, the Trango Tech GTX is one of the lightest hybrids on the market.
 For example, the Scarpa Zodiac Tech GTX—which has a similarly low-profile and waterproof build with a heel welt—comes in slightly heavier at 2 pounds 5.4 ounces.
-Lowa’s new Alpine SL GTX is also competitive at 2 pounds 6.7 ounces, but it is currently only sold in a men’s version (which beats the men’s Trango Tech by around 5 ounces).
-All told, the Trango Tech a class leader in terms of performance for its weight.
+All told, the Trango Tech is a class leader in terms of performance for its weight.

 In keeping with the boot’s hybrid nature, the Trango Tech’s Vibram Cube sole nicely blends hiking and climbing performance.
 The “climbing zone” at the forefoot is a smooth patch of rubber built for traction on rock, while the square lugs and heel brake help with grip on soft surfaces, including mud and snow.
 This versatile build means that you get ample hold on a range of surfaces, but it also means the shoe won’t excel in any one area.
 In other words, an approach shoe will offer better traction on rock, while a dedicated mountaineering or hiking boot will be more solid on soft and wet ground.
 That said, for those who travel in varied mountain environments, the slight sacrifice in performance is well worth it.